HanniKanchap/Excelerate_Data_Analyst/README.md

 - **PostgreSQL:** As the primary relational database for storing and querying data.
 - **Google Looker Studio:** For building insightful and interactive dashboards.
 - **SQL:** For data manipulation and analysis within PostgreSQL.

-## How to Use This Repository

-1. **Data Cleaning Scripts:** Explore the `scripts/` directory for Python scripts demonstrating the cleaning and preprocessing steps.
-2. **Database Queries:** Find example SQL queries and scripts in the `sql/` directory to understand how data was managed in PostgreSQL.
-3. **Dashboard Snapshots:** View the `dashboards/` directory for exported views and screenshots of the Looker Studio dashboards.
-4. **Documentation:** Check the `docs/` folder for detailed explanations and guides on each step of the process.

 ## Highlights

 - Improved data quality and reduced inconsistencies by applying robust cleaning techniques.